Sentinel loads up with $1.35M in the deepfake detection arms race – TechCrunch

 “So we will only trust digital media that is verified, basically — that has some method of verification behind that.”

-Another even more dystopian AI -warped future is that people will no longer care what’s real or not online — they’ll just believe whatever manipulated media panders to their existing prejudices.
+Another even more dystopian AI-warped future is that people will no longer care what’s real or not online — they’ll just believe whatever manipulated media panders to their existing prejudices.
 (And given how many people have fallen down bizarre conspiracy rabbit holes seeded by a few textual suggestions posted online, that seems all too possible.)

 “Eventually people don’t care.
 Which is a very risky premise,” he suggests.
 “There’s a lot of talk about where are the ‘nuclear bombs’ of deepfakes?
 Let’s say it’s just a matter of time when a deepfake of a politician comes out that will do massive damage but… I don’t think that’s the biggest systematic risk here.

 “The biggest systematic risk is, if you look from the perspective of history, what has happened is information production has become cheaper and easier and sharing has become quicker.
-So everything from Gutenberg’s printing press, TV, radio, social media, Internet.
-What’s happening now is the information that we consume on the Internet doesn’t have to be produced by another human — and thanks to algorithms you can on a binary time-scale do it on a mass scale and in a hyper-personalized way.
+So everything from Gutenberg’s printing press, TV, radio, social media, internet.
+What’s happening now is the information that we consume on the internet doesn’t have to be produced by another human — and thanks to algorithms you can on a binary time-scale do it on a mass scale and in a hyper-personalized way.
 So that’s the biggest systematic risk.
 We will not fundamentally understand what is reality anymore online.
 What is human and what is not human.”

-The potential consequences of such a scenario are myriad — from social division on steroids; so even more confusion and chaos engendering rising anarchy and violent individualism to, perhaps, a mass switching off, if large swathes of the mainstream simply decide to stop listening to the Internet because so much online contents is nonsense.
+The potential consequences of such a scenario are myriad — from social division on steroids; so even more confusion and chaos engendering rising anarchy and violent individualism to, perhaps, a mass switching off, if large swathes of the mainstream simply decide to stop listening to the internet because so much online content is nonsense.

-From there things could even go full circle — back to people “reading more trusted sources again”, as Tammekänd suggests.
+From there things could even go full circle — back to people “reading more trusted sources again,” as Tammekänd suggests.
 But with so much at shapeshifting stake, one thing looks like a safe bet: Smart, data-driven tools that help people navigate an ever more chameleonic and questionable media landscape will be in demand.

-TechCrunch’s Steve O’Hear contributed to this report
+TechCrunch’s Steve O’Hear contributed to this report.